microspectrometer/dev-kit-2020/README.md

     FtIsBusOk

-Note this is actually the same as `FtIsReadyToRead`, but I am using a new name because the master is going to call this same function whether the command is a *read* or a *write*.
+Note this is actually the same as `FtHasDataToRead`, but I am using a new name because the master is going to call this same function whether the command is a *read* or a *write*.
 During the `bus-turnaround`, the slave uses `MISO` for both *receive buffer